 WE HAVE JOINED FORCES WITH THE VA-DOE AND VALRC!
 This year the Virginia Literacy Foundation is joining the Virginia Department of Education Office of Adult Education and Literacy and the Virginia Adult Learning Resource Center in offering a conference for program staff, instructors, and volunteers of Adult Education (ABE/ASE/HSE/ESOL), ISAEP, CBLOs/VLF, WIOA state & local agency partners, workforce development partners, DOC/Corrections & Institutions.)
-UPDATES (as of JUNE 7, 2019)
+UPDATE (as of July 11, 2019)

 - HOTEL RESERVATIONS! – the conference hotel is no longer available at state rate.
 Scroll below to find information about two adjacent hotels that still offer rooms at state rate.

 - CONFERENCE REGISTRATION DEADLINE – June 14th!
 Click on this link to register.
 Program staff and 2 staff from partners will be reimbursed.
 It is up to your program to help partners register.
 If you have questions, email email@example.com.